Aveglia/vAMPirus/helpmeoutsome.md

 where the configuration file comes into play and we will discuss this in more detail in the next section.
 First, lets understand the basics of how to launch vAMPirus using
 Nextflow.

-Here is a basic usage example for how to deploy vAMPirus (we will talk more about the mandatory/optional arguments of vAMPirus later):
+Here is a basic "launch command" to deploy the vAMPirus pipeline (we will talk more about the mandatory/optional arguments of vAMPirus later):

 `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze`